Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-2) It remains to show the moduli space is compact.
-Since the moduli space of discs is a metric space, it suffices to show it is sequentially compact.
-Thus we need to show that every sequence has a convergent subsequence whose limit is in the space.
-This is done using Gromov compactness.
-To satisfy the assumptions of, and then apply, Gromov compactness, we split into two parts. \begin{enumerate}[label=(\alph*)] \item We need to exclude discs escaping to infinity.
-Then Gromov compactness applies and states there are only certain types of bubbling that could be in the limit. \item We exclude those possible degenerations of curves. \end{enumerate}
+Now we prove Lemma \ref{lem:mod_cpct} that the moduli space is compact.
+Since the moduli space of discs is a metric space \cite[p47]{jholbk}, it suffices to show it is sequentially compact, that every sequence has a convergent subsequence whose limit is in the space.
+This is ensured by Gromov compactness, named after \cite{Gr85}.
+To prove Lemma \ref{lem:mod_cpct}, we split into two parts. \begin{enumerate}[label=(\alph*)] \item We exclude discs escaping to infinity, in Lemma \ref{lem:max}, by proving a maximum principle.
+Then Gromov compactness applies and states there are only certain types of bubbling that could be in the limit, Proposition \ref{prop:poss-configs}. \item We exclude the possible degenerations of curves, in the proof of Lemma \ref{lem:mod_cpct}. \end{enumerate}

-2a) To exclude discs escaping to infinity, we need a maximum principle.
-Consider the annulus $A$ from Equation \eqref{eq:annulus}.
-Outside of a larger annulus, projected Lagrangian ends wrap according to the Hamiltonian in Equation \eqref{eq:Hamilt}.
+\begin{proposition} A sequence of pseudo-holomorphic discs with Lagrangian boundary conditions, and satisfying a maximum principle, has a convergent subsequence, which limits to a pseudo-holomorphic curve that may degenerate.
+Possible degenerations are \begin{enumerate} \item sphere bubbles (energy concentrates at an interior point) \item disc bubbles (energy concentrates at a boundary point) \item strip-breaking (energy concentrates at a limiting intersection point). \end{enumerate} \end{proposition}